Sentence List: History

 MOST FAMOUS DEAF PILOTS WHO?
 ONE-OF-THREE C-A-L R-O-D-G-E-R-S, TWO-OF-THREE N-E-L-L-I-E Z-A-B-E-L W-I-L-L-H-I-T-E, THREE-OF-THREE R-H-U-L-I-N T-H-O-M-A-S.

 Dr. Charles Nicolle was born hearing but became deaf by the age of 20.
 He was the first deaf person to receive a Nobel Prize.
-It was for discovering Typhus is spread by lice.
+It was for discovering that Typhus is spread by lice.

 D-R C-H-A-R-L-E-S N-I-C-O-L-L-E HE BORN HEARING EAR DETERIORATE AGE 20 FULL DEAF.
 HE FIRST DEAF GET N-O-B-E-L P-R-I-Z-E FOR DISCOVERING T-Y-P-H-U-S OUTBREAK START HOW?
 FROM L-I-C-E.